hchinae/punctuation_prediction/report/report.md

   <img src="train/train_eda_sequence_length_distribution.png" width="500"/>
 </p>

+The training data is about three times of testing data which we need to augment it in the future iteration.
 We preprocessed each story by:

 - Removing Gutenberg boilerplate headers and footers
 - Replacing ASCII quotes with UTF-8 equivalents